 Church, for pastoral work is universal and particular Diocesan Community as an aspect is divided into Smaller Community under The Parish as the head is of importance.
 All aspect of the universal church recognizes the grace received by the Lord in order that may promote the pastoral care of the family.
 All activities and pastoral work are geared towards the care of the family at all level.

 Things are to be put in place for the proper preparation of all those that are involved in the family care apostolate.
-Priests and religious are prepared for this during their formation period or training school, Interestingly schools, Higher schools have recently been opened for the study of the problems of the family as well as in some diocesans also opened Institutes for the purpose of pastoral care of the family, and priests are sent to this school before taking up parish responsibilities.
+Priests and religious are prepared for this during their formation period or training school, interestingly schools, Higher schools have recently been opened for the study of the problems of the family as well as in some diocesans also opened Institutes for the purpose of pastoral care of the family, and priests are sent to this school before taking up parish responsibilities.
 Also, priests have periodical courses/ seminarians on theological issues related to family care.
-The lay people/ professional are encouraged to attend this to enable them assist families. couples also collaborate with those working for families, hence contributing their gifts to this mystery of building up the church hence carrying out in obedience to Christ the Lord, knowing that the marriage of the baptized is raised up to the sacrament confers to couples as Apostles sending out as workers into the vineyard specifically into this field of a family.
+The lay people/ professional is encouraged to attend this to enable them assist families. couples also collaborate with those working for families, hence contributing their gifts to this mystery of building up the church hence carrying out in obedience to Christ the Lord, knowing that the marriage of the baptized is raised up to the sacrament confers to couples as Apostles sending out as workers into the vineyard specifically into this field of a family.

-AS ASSOCIATION OF FAMILIES FOR FAMILIES.
+AS ASSOCIATION OF FAMILIES FOR FAMILIES

 Still within the church families are to be formed to help families, where various families are grouped to work together- the faithful whereby as mystery of Christ’s Church is in some measures manifested and lived.
 By making use of each other in relationship to its own characteristics, purpose, effectiveness and method etc., in the pastoral care of the family.
 This group also promotes sense of solidarity favoring living and inspiring each other with the gospel values and forming consciousness according to Christian values and stimulate people to perform works of charity with each other and others in openness, making Christian families a true source of light and wholesome leaven for families.

 Agents of the pastoral care of the family, here the Holy Father noted that families as well as other people are very important and needed, for example the bishops, priests, deacon and religious men and women, must devote their interest and selves in the Diocesan structure in the pastoral care of the family.
-The synod expressly emphasized that Bishops to avails themelves in this task-regarding marriages and family and to help the family see the life in the light of the gospel.
-They must support the family in difficulties and suffering, care for the members not o.nly of their responsibility to moral and liturgical matters for personal and social matters as well.
+The synod expressly emphasized that Bishops to avails themselves in this task-regarding marriages and family and to help the family see the life in the light of the gospel.
+They must support the family in difficulties and suffering, care for the members not only of their responsibility to moral and liturgical matters for personal and social matters as well.
 Priests and deacons must receive the preparation to see them as their fathers, Brothers teachers and assisting them with the means of Grace as light of Truth.
 Teaching and advising them and therefore always be in full harmony with the authentic magisterium of the church and have them gain a correct sense of the faith.